Secretchronicles/main-website/content/en/pages/donations.md

 Payment info
 ------------

+### Bank transfer

+The main TSC bank account is an ordinary SEPA bank account located at a German bank that you can transfer money to from any bank that supports international bank transfers.
+Beware that the account is set up for Euro, so that your bank might charge conversion fees if your own account’s currency is different.

-Please direct your donations to this bank account:
+Please direct your donations here:

-(details will follow)
+Bank: Volksbank Dortmund eG
+BIC: GENODEM1DOR
+IBAN: DE13 4416 0014 6437 8328 02

+Owner of the account is Mr. Marvin Gülker (the current project lead).

+Please indicate in the payment details that this is a donation for the TSC project so there is no confusion about the nature of the payment.

+### Bitcoin

 If you prefer, you can donate with Bitcoin to this address:

 ~~~~~~~
 (details follow)
 ~~~~~~~

-Please indicate in the payment details that this is a donation for the TSC project so there is no confusion about the nature of the payment.